knownasilya/ember-toggle/README.md

 To exclude or not include a theme, means that it's css styles will not be bundled with your application, thus not polluting your app.

+_Note: Including a blank array e.g. `includeThemes: []` will not include any themes, leaving you to define your own theme styles.
+See the `vendor/ember-cli-toggle/themes` directory for reference._

 ## Contributing

 Outlines how to begin contributing to this Ember-CLI project.